 At the core, all linguistics programmes are concerned with the place and utility of language in people's daily lives.
 Informed by the study of language in different societies, our programmes develop a global perspective on language in Caribbean societal contexts.
-Our graduates are expected to have a range of skills which allow them to be good communicators, and are found in professions which call for the ability to analyze and develop appropriate communications.
+Our graduates are expected to have a range of skills which allow them to be good communicators, and are found in professions which call for the ability to analyze and develop appropriate communications strategies, or to analyze and implement language-related policies and interventions.
 Such professions range from Public Relations, to English language curriculum development and teaching, to the hospitality industry and the public media.